achowd53/TerminalUno/README.md

 - My implementation of the game UNO made using C++
 - Played normally on terminal/Command Line by compiling src/terminal.cpp and running terminal.exe
   - Current terminal.exe included in root directory
-  - Must be run in terminal that can use ANSI escape codes or it might look very weird
 - Current plans for moving forward:
+  - Create a better decision process for CPU moves
-  - Create a GUI for the game using a C++ web framework
+  - Create a GUI for the game using Flutter
   - Use WebSockets in order to make the game playable with multiple players